Humanities/Arts Exam > Humanities/Arts Notes > Geography Class 11 > Revision Notes: Climate - 1

 • The physiography or relief of India also affects the temperature, air pressure, direction and speed of wind and the amount and distribution of rainfall.

-• The windward sides of Western Ghats and Assam receive high rainfall during June-September whereas the southern plateau remains dry due to its leeward situation along the Western Ghats.
+• The windward sides of Western Ghats and Assam receive high rainfall during June-September, whereas the southern plateau remains dry due to its leeward situation along the Western Ghats.

 Factors Related to Air Pressure and Wind

-• Distribution of air pressure and winds on the surface of the earth.
+• Distribution of air pressure and winds on the surface of the Earth.

-• Upper air circulation caused by factors controlling global weather and the inflow of different air masses and jet streams.
+• Upper air circulation is caused by factors controlling global weather and the inflow of different air masses and jet streams.

 The Nature Of Indian Monsoon